1960 - 1990

 Change in Management

 Dr.-Ing. habil.
-Wolfgang Minkley is taking over as director of the institute from Dr. Menzel, who is retiring.
-Dr. Minkley, who holds a doctorate in physics, previously worked at the IfB in the field of rock mechanics and completed his habilitation as a researcher at the IfG at the TU Bergakademie Freiberg on the mechanisms and prediction of rock bursts in potash mining.
+Wolfgang Minkley takes over the leadership of the institute from Dr. Menzel.
+Dr. Minkley, a physicist with a doctoral degree, had already been active at IfB in the field of rock mechanics.
+He completed his habilitation as a member of IfG at the TU Bergakademie Freiberg, focusing on the mechanisms and prediction of rockbursts in potash mining.

 Dr. Wolfgang Menzel